NET WORTH: $5 billion

 ENVIRONMENT: The Salls are longtime supporters of the Nature Conservancy and even served on the organization's board of governors for nine years.
 They're also staunch supporters of the World Wildlife Fund.
 SAS has also supported Duke University, where Stall's wife sits on the board of advisors for the Nicholas Institute for Environmental Policy Solutions.

 The couple has steadily supported CARE USA, an organization that provides disaster relief and fights poverty throughout the world.
-Ginger sits on the board of directors for CARE USA and CARE International.
-Other grantees have included Kickstart International, Hope Through Health and Possible Health, an NGO "that delivers healthcare vis-à-vis public-private partnership agreements with the Government of Nepal."
+Ginger serves on the boards of CARE USA and CARE International.
+Other grantees have included Kickstart International, Hope Through Health, and Possible Health, an NGO "that delivers healthcare vis-à-vis public-private partnership agreements with the Government of Nepal."

-In addition, through SAS, Sall has helped guide the donations of tens of millions of dollars into education programs throughout North Carolina.
+In addition, through SAS, Sall has guided the donations of tens of millions of dollars into education programs throughout North Carolina.
 These programs include the Triangle High Five, which supports "the development and sustainability of professional learning communities within the North Carolina Triangle Region and across the state."

 - John Phillip Sall, Chairman, Sall Family Foundation, 201 Vineyard Lane, Cary, NC 27513-3067, 919-677-8000